Dr Carly Stewart

 Use a QR Code reader on a mobile device to add this person as a contact:

-Carly is a co-convenor of the British Sociological Association Auto/biography Study Group and Editor of Auto/Biography Review.
+She is a co-convenor of the British Sociological Association Auto/biography Study Group and editor of Auto/Biography Review.
+Carly is the author and co-editor of Artistic Gymnastics: Socio-cultural perspectives: Routledge.more

 - Stewart, C., 2020.
 Stories of swimming and the embodied self in a three-dimensional narrative inquiry of transgender swimming experience.
 Auto/biography Review, 2019, 103-118.